elegant-scipy/elegant-scipy/markdown/ch4.markdown

 equation that led to several breakthroughs in the early 1800s.
-Whom exactly among Clairaut, LaGrange, Euler, Gauss and D'Alembert we should thank is not exactly clear, but Gauss was the first to describe the Fast Fourier Transform (an algorithm for computing the Discrete Fourier Transform, popularized by Cooley and Tukey in 1965).
+Whom exactly among Clairaut, LaGrange, Euler, Gauss and D'Alembert we should thank is not exactly clear, but Gauss was the first to describe the fast Fourier transform (an algorithm for computing the Discrete Fourier Transform, popularized by Cooley and Tukey in 1965).
 Joseph Fourier, after whom the transform is named, first claimed that *arbitrary* functions can be expressed as a sum of trigonometric